ditchallaway/Hippy-Crack/README.md

 ```

-Run `npx hydrogen build` and the `sw.js` will be copied to the dist folder
+Run `npx Hippy Crack build` and the `sw.js` will be copied to the dist folder

 ## Exposing page routes to your Service Worker